sharonajayi/Distributed-Data-Structures/README.md

 -> Client variables & methods:

+Update{
-Update{add() -appends to the end of the linked list
+add() -appends to the end of the linked list

        insert() -add int in a specified index of the liked list